codenart/codenart.github.io/_posts/1-html/2017-07-27-html-1-introduction.md

 [heading level 1](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements).

-And there are plenty of [HTML tags](https://developer.mozilla.org/en/docs/Web/HTML/Element) to put anything that you can imagine on your website.
+And there are plenty of [HTML tags](https://developer.mozilla.org/en/docs/Web/HTML/Element) help you to put anything on your website.

 > Learning HTML is just about trying some new tags and refreshing web browser.
 > \_\_A simple & happy Mind